xsf/xmpp-providers-website/content/blog/2025-07-20-more_adaption_xmpp_providers.md

 As we were not involved or have reached out in this regard this is a major honor to us.

 This circumstance, but also the level of acceptance and adoption motivates us even more to realize a long-standing thought:
-Publish a new XEP to improve formalising and accessing public server information in the XMPP Community.
+Publishing a new XEP to improve formalizing and accessing public XMPP server information.
-We believe this is another piece to enhance accessing of XMPP server information smoothly for everyone in the future.

-Speaking of enhancement pieces: Ejabberd Great Invitations.
-As XMPP operators are often confronted with abuse, many have turned of their so called [in-band registration](https://xmpp.org/extensions/xep-0077.html).
-With this, users can easily register through an XMPP client without going to any other webpage.
-Still, activation of this feature is required to qualify for [category A](https://providers.xmpp.net/faq/#in-which-categories-can-providers-be).
-Enabling simple registrations is a key improvement area in the XMPP ecosystem and also the background of our service.
-Therefore, we welcome this development!

 ## XMPP Providers Server Update

-We have also updated the [XMPP Providers Server](https://invent.kde.org/melvo/xmpp-providers-server/-/blob/master/README.md?ref_type=heads) to Debian Trixie (13) as well as ejabberd `24.12`.
+We have also updated the [XMPP Providers Server](https://invent.kde.org/melvo/xmpp-providers-server) to Debian Trixie (13) as well as ejabberd to version 24.12.
-Furthermore, a number of smaller updates and improvements have been made to make updating running instances more convientent.
+Furthermore, a number of smaller improvements have been made to allow updating all software packages and to upgrade the system to new releases.

 The XMPP Providers Server is the automated server setup used by XMPP Providers.
 It makes use of Ansible to set up a Debian-based server and contains playbooks as all-in-one simple setup for a fully-featured XMPP server.